-In order to obtain the Zen component of enso circle creation, however, one must not rely on what they are drawing on their page, but rather, their breathing and self-realization.
+In order to obtain the Zen component of the creation, however, one must learn not rely on design or drawings, but rather, their nature of breathing and self-realization.

-Many folks like to keep their enso circle tattoo fairly traditional.
+Many brushed up artists like to keep their special tattoo fairly traditional.

 How To Say Enso Circle

-When it comes to cultural or spiritual terms or phrases, many fear that they will pronounce it wrong, and in turn, offend the associated group or culture.
+When it comes to cultural or spiritual terms or phrases, one fears to pronounce it wrong, and offend the associated group or culture.

 Thus, the need to know the correct pronunciation.
 In English and Japanese, ‘ensō circle’ is pronounced like en-zoh sir-cul or en-soh sir-cul.
 However, the ‘s’ in ‘enso’ in Japanese is phonetically a cross between an ‘s’ and a ‘z’ or a soft ‘z.’